Sans contrefaçon: Lyrics and music

 The song's lyrics seem to be autobiographical.
 Indeed, in interviews, Farmer often explained that when she was younger, a lot of people thought she was a boy because of her androgynous look (she had short hair).
 To create even more doubt, she confessed she "put a handkerchief in her trousers", as it is said in the song's lyrics.
 About the period of her adolescence, Farmer said: "I was half-man, half woman, it was quite strange.
 I never liked playing with dolls at the dinette...
 I always preferred boys' games.
 I was not a tomboy, but a failed girl."

-The song mentions the Chevalier d'Eon, a French diplomat, spy and soldier who lived the second half of his life as a woman, which provides some ambiguity regarding the search for identity, as well as the figure of European gay icon Eva Kotchever, whose nickname was Queen of the 3rd sex, dressed as a man in New York at Eve's Hangout and in Paris at Le Dôme Café before World War II and assassinated at Auschwitz;.
-After that, the Resistance in concentration camps will also be tackled four years later by Farmer, in the video Désenchantée on she also wears male clothes.
+The song mentions the Chevalier d'Eon, a French diplomat, spy and soldier who presented as a man early in life but later presented as a woman, which provides some ambiguity regarding the search for identity, as well as the figure of European gay icon Eva Kotchever, whose nickname was Queen of the 3rd sex, dressed as a man in New York at Eve's Hangout and in Paris at Le Dôme Café before World War II and assassinated at Auschwitz.
+After that, the Resistance in concentration camps will also be tackled four years later by Farmer, in the video Désenchantée in which she also wears male clothes.

 Although the song does not deal with homosexuality, it eventually became an anthem of the gay community and contributed to rise Farmer to the status of gay icon.
 The music, and especially the chorus, is "catchy".

 Following the song's success, a website claimed that Farmer was actually a transsexual.
 Proponents of this theory argued that the photos of the singer's childhood were modified using Photoshop, that she did not have children, that her childhood was rarely ever mentioned and there were some inconsistencies in her interviews.
 This rumor was proven false and the website is now shut down.